Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 Can I ask something Aharon.
 Do you feel as a community that you are not sufficiently heard?

 Because you said we need to change things and engage more people.
 I do not know how to understand that.
-Is this something which is not observed by IOG or you did not communicate it to them? *- precis of Aharon - 33:05*
+Is this something which is not observed by IOG or you did not communicate it to them? *- precis of Mihaela - 33:05*

+### Aharon – We need to consider how we scale

+I personally do not believe that there is a gap of intercommunication between the Catalyst community and IOG.
+I think there is now the appropriate channels of communication. *- precis of Aharon - 34:03*

+But we do need to consider how we be scalable to large numbers as well.
+It is a challenge for every community and it's true for us as well.